• Skip to primary navigation

 Related

-Filed Under: Capture One, Featured, NewsTagged With: Capture One, Subscription software
+Filed Under: NewsTagged With: Capture One

-Life after Photoshop is owned and run by photographer and journalist Rod Lawton.
-Rod has been a photography journalist for nearly 40 years, starting out in film (obviously) but then migrating to digital.
-He has worked as a freelance journalist, technique editor and channel editor, and is now Group Reviews Editor on Digital Camera World.
+Rod Lawton has been a photography journalist for nearly 40 years, starting out in film but then migrating to digital.
+He has worked as a freelance journalist, technique editor (N-Photo), channel editor (TechRadar) and Group Reviews Editor on Digital Camera World.
+He is now working as an independent photography journalist.
 Life after Photoshop is a personal project started in 2013.

 Primary Sidebar